JimmyXwtx/COVID-19-Impact-Project/docus/docs/NY-brooklyn.md

 sidebar_label: Brooklyn
 ---

-COVID-19 stats from where we are staying in the Flatlands of Brooklyn.
+COVID-19 stats for our location in the Flatlands of Brooklyn.

 Source:
 https://www.nytimes.com/interactive/2020/nyregion/new-york-city-coronavirus-cases.html